Admissions Frequently Asked Questions for Prospective Students

 No, this will not hold up your application, if you let us know that you are having a hard time getting the recommendation letter, we will proceed to review your application.
 If the evidence supports your admission, you will receive a conditional admissions letter and you will have to provide the recommendations once you enroll.
 Trinity will work with you to be sure that delays in credentials due to the coronavirus will not affect your ability to enroll at Trinity.

 I sent my letters of recommendation and transcripts through regular mail.
 Are you open to receive paper credentials?

-Yes, Trinity’s Post Office is open each day and an Admissions staff member comes to the campus each day to process the mail.
+Yes, Trinity’s Post Office is open each day and Admissions staff are working in the office and remotely to process applications.

 My high school has been chaotic in the transition to learning at home and back to the classroom, and I’m worried that my senior grades will not be very good, and I’m also worried about graduation.
 What is your advice?

-I haven’t been able to visit the campus before the coronavirus crisis kept us all home.
-Is there a way to meet some students and maybe see the campus virtually – and actually visit campus in-person?
+I haven’t been able to visit the campus.
+Is there a way to meet some students and see the campus virtually – and actually visit campus in-person?

 Yes!
 Admissions Recruiters and Student Ambassadors will be delighted to speak with you; call 202-884-9400 to get connected.
-Our Admissions team is also planning virtual programs to help acquaint you with Trinity, our students and faculty.
+Our Admissions team host virtual programs to help acquaint you with Trinity, our students and faculty.
 To see the complete list of virtual Admissions programs and dates visit the Admissions events page on our website.
 Starting in June 2021, Trinity Admissions will welcome you for on-campus tours!